PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

-Here is a proof of Equation \eqref{eq:density}.
-A ball $v$ passes a message to bin $c$ that it is not part of a giant component at step $j+1$, if none of the other $d-1$ neighbor bins of $v$ can tell $v$ that it is part of the giant component at step $j$.
-First note that if a bin is a singleton, it cannot tell the ball that it is part of a giant component.
-This is a fundamental difference of our decoding process compared to that of conventional peeling-based decoders such as the LDPC decoder for erasure channel \cite{Luby2}.
-In LDPC decoding, since there is no phase ambiguity, as soon as a singleton bin is detected, the ball in the singleton bin is recovered and it is peeled from all other bins that also contain that ball.
-However, singleton balls cannot be peeled from other bins in our setting.
-Indeed, our problem has the peculiar attribute that singleton bins, while critical to initiating the growth of the giant component at the outset, are not useful once a giant component is formed, and too many singletons actually hurt the system performance by featuring useless isolated measurements.
-This is a significant departure from ``phase-aware'' measurement system like LDPC codes.
+\begin{remark} Note that if a right node is a singleton, it cannot recover the corresponding active left node in both phase and magnitude.
+This is a fundamental difference of our decoding process compared to that of conventional peeling-based decoders such as the LDPC decoder for erasure channel \cite{RUbook}.
+In LDPC decoding, since there is no phase ambiguity, as soon as a singleton is detected, the corresponding non-zero component is recovered and it is peeled from all other right nodes that are connected to that component.
+However, active left nodes in singletons cannot be peeled in our setting.
+Indeed, our problem has the peculiar attribute that singleton right nodes, while critical to initiating the growth of the giant component at the outset, are not useful once a giant component is formed, and too many singletons actually hurt the system performance by featuring useless isolated measurements.
+This is a significant departure from ``phase-aware'' measurement systems like LDPC codes.
+This is also the key reason to why our density evolution equation in \eqref{eq:density} differs from that of linear measurement systems \cite{Sameer,RUbook}, which is $ p_{j+1} = (1 - e^{-\eta p_j})^{d-1}. $ \end{remark}

-More precisely, a bin can tell a ball that it is not part of the giant component if the bin is connected to a non-empty set of balls other than $v$, and they are all in the giant component.
-This happens with probability

-Thus, the probability that ball $v$ passes a message to bin $c$ that it is not part of the giant component is the probability that none of the other $d-1$ bins can tell $v$ that it is in the giant component.
-See Figure \ref{fig:tree} for an illustration of the case $d = 4$.
-These messages are all independent if the bipartite graph is a tree.
-Assuming this, one has

-Note that in Multicolor PhaseCode, another possibility of joining the giant component is that $v$ is colored, let's say as red, with the color of the giant component being another color, say blue, and a neighbor bin of $v$ contains only blue and red balls.
-This will boost system performance by accelerating the coloring and merging process, but is hard to analyze precisely.
-Therefore, for analytical purposes only, we do not allow this opportunity to be exploited by Unicolor PhaseCode.